This post may contain Affiliate Links. Please see my Disclaimer for more details.

 However, using them will not produce the same results in a sweet potato pie recipe that calls for fresh sweet potatoes.
 Fresh sweet potatoes will yield a better flavor and texture.

-It is best to bake sweet potatoes in the oven for about 1 hour before making the pie filling.
+Baking sweet potatoes in the oven for about 1 hour before making the pie filling is best.
 This will ensure that they are cooked through and will yield the best flavor and texture in the pie.

-Yes, it is best to refrigerate the dough before rolling it out and baking the crust.
+It is best to refrigerate the dough before rolling it out and baking the crust.
 This helps the butter get cold and will yield a flaky pie crust.

 Prebake your crust for 10 minutes in a 350°F oven.
 Prebaking pie crust is important because it helps the crust stay crisp.